top of page

 • Stalking/Sexually Oriented Offense Civil Protection Order (CSPO/CSOOPO)

-*A person that has engaged in a pattern of conduct to cause belief of physical harm, mental distress, or a se
+A person that has engaged in a pattern of conduct to cause belief of physical harm, mental distress, or a sexually oriented offense against you, your family, or a household member.
+No relationship is required.

 Advocate Assistance for Victims

-Learn more about ways the following agencies can help you and/or your family.
+Click on the following icons to learn how each agency can help you and/or your family.

 Athens Police Department